 To ensure the quality of the work of the Board and to identify the possible need for further expertise and experience, the work of the Board and its members is evaluated annually.
-In 2018 the evaluation, which was led by the Chairman of the Board, was carried out by way of each Board member responding to an online questionnaire.
-The Chairman also held separate evaluation meetings with all Board members.
-The compiled results were presented to the Board.
-The Chairman of the Board also presented the results of the evaluations at a meeting with the Nomination Committee.
+In 2019 the evaluation, which was led by the Chairman of the Board, was carried out by way of each Board member responding anonymously to an online questionnaire.
+The Chairman also held separate evaluation discussions with all Board members.
+The compiled results of the evaluations were presented to the Board as well as to the Nomination Committee.